PeggyJV/steward/Docs/validators_instructions.md

 Steward is an application intended for developers and validators on the Sommelier network.

-It can run in single signer mode or as a voter in the Cosmos sommelier protocol.
+It can run as a voter in the Cosmos Sommelier protocol or in test mode to directly interact with Ethereum contracts as a single signer.

 It integrates the full functionality of gorc for operating as an orchestrator and relayer of [Gravity bridge](https://github.com/PeggyJV/gravity-bridge/) messages between the Ethereum and Cosmos chains.